SuhailAhmedSayyed/BMI/README.txt

 2.Set height using scroll bar.
 3.Set weight and age.
 4.Click calculate.
-5.Result page will be displayed .
+5.Result page of Bmi will be displayed .